sahiliamsso/docs/source/index.md

 (1). oxd is super-easy and fun to use;

 (2).
-We keep updating oxd to address the latest security knowledge;
+We keep updating oxd to address the latest OAuth 2.0 security knowledge;

 (3).
 We can provide more complete end-to-end support if we know both the client and server software;